DreamEcho100/lognmaze/src/utils/core/appData/blogs/mazen-mohamed/5- Useful HTML elements you may not know.md

 ## Details (\<details></details>)

-By default, content within the [`<details>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) Tags are hidden but can be shown by clicking on it.
+By default, content within the [`<details>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) tags are hidden but can be shown by clicking on it.
 Each element should display a summary of what it’s about when it’s hidden.

 It creates a disclosure widget in which information is visible only when the widget is toggled into an "open" state.
 A summary or label must be provided using the [`<summary>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/summary) element.